contentstack/cli/packages/contentstack-bulk-publish/README.md

   $ csdx cm:stacks:unpublish

 OPTIONS
-  -a, --alias=alias                Alias for the management token to be used -c, --config=config              Path to config file to be used -e, --environment=environment    Source Environment -y, --yes                        Agree to process the command with the current configuration --locale=locale                  Locale filter
+  -B, --branch=branch              [default: main] Specify the branch to fetch the content from (default is main branch) -a, --alias=alias                Alias for the management token to be used -c, --config=config              Path to config file to be used -e, --environment=environment    Source Environment -l, --locale=locale              Locale filter

-  --branch=branch                  [default: main] Specify the branch to fetch the content from (default is main branch)
+  -y, --yes                        Agree to process the command with the current configuration

   --bulk-unpublish=bulk-unpublish  [default: true] This flag is set to true by default.
 It indicates that contentstack's
                                    bulkpublish API will be used for publishing the entries